uktrade/stream-zip/docs/output-examples.md

+---
+layout: sub-navigation
+order: 6
-# Output examples
+title: Output examples
+---

 This page contains examples to show how the output of stream-zip can be manipulated for different cases.
 It is likely you will have to modifiy them for your specific needs.

 The examples assume an iterable of member files is available in the variable `member_files`.
-See [Getting started](getting-started.md) for a guide on how to construct this, or [Input examples](input-examples.md) for examples.
+See [Get started](/get-started/) for a guide on how to construct this, or [Input examples](/input-examples/) for examples.

 ## Local file